 MachineControl-equipped Pro Tools systems can utilize serial time code through either of the SYNC I/O 9-pin ports.
 When using Machine-Control with serial time code as the positional reference, SYNC I/O must be locked to a Video Reference.
-In this scenario, SYNC I/O is set to Generate mode to indicate that positional information is acquired by Pro Tools directly over the 9-pin cable, not through SYNC I/O. Refer to the MachineControl User's Guide for complete serial time code information.
+In this scenario, SYNC I/O is set to Generate mode to indicate that positional information is acquired by Pro Tools directly over the 9-pin cable, not through SYNC I/O. Refer to the MachineControl Guide for complete serial time code information.

-MachineControl also provides Remote Deck Emulation mode, but this mode is not supported through either of the SYNC I/O 9-pin ports.
-See Appendix D, "MachineControl and SYNC I/O" for more information.
+MachineControl also provides 9-Pin Deck Emulation mode, but this mode is not supported through either of the SYNC I/O 9-pin ports.
+See the Digidesign MachineControl Guide for more information.